December 31, 2013

 0 comments

 DITKOMANIA #91 is now out, the latest issue of the long-running fanzine from publisher-editor Rob Imes.
 This is the first issue from the modern Imes-era to have full colour covers, both front and back.
-The focus of this issue is Ditko's bouncing heroes, as seen on the Javier Hernandez cover, with a lot of attention to 1980s creation Speedball, with a lot more Speedball fan-art than you'd expect existed.
+The focus of this issue is Ditko's bouncing heroes, as seen on the Javier Hernandez cover, with a lot of attention to 1980s creation the Masked Marvel, with a lot more fan-art featuring the speedball effect than you'd expect existed.
 This issue also has an extended letter-column with a lot of reactions to Ron Frantz's article from the previous issue and Frantz's replies.

 Ordering and subscription information over here.